zAlweNy26/AlweStats/README.md

 - Text size (also for the cursor coordinates and the explored percentage)
 - Text alignment (not for WorldClock)

+Each block is also movable with your mouse while in game thanks to the integrated editing mode (default key : F8).

+You can reload the configuration file (default key : F9) while in game to see changes.

-There are also "EntityStats" and "EnvStats" which aren't UI blocks but can let you choose different things.
+There are also "EntityStats", "EnvStats" and "PlayerStats" which aren't UI blocks but can let you choose different things.

 In the config file you can also :
+- Change key for plugin reload and editing mode
 - Set background color for all the blocks
 - Set padding for all the blocks
+- Toggle each section (blocks and not)
-- Toggle a "Days passed" counter in the world selection panel
+- Toggle a "Days" counter in the world selection panel
+- Toggle the player stats in the character selection
 - Toggle a reset button in the pause menu to reset the positions of all the blocks with their default values
 - Choose the clock format (12h or 24h)
 - Toggle the current biome text in the WorldStats block instead of the top-left corner in minimap